Click here to download a copy of the articles of organization of the Southern Risk and Insurance Association.

 The membership shall be divided into three primary classes:

-- Regular members, who shall be entitled to all the rights and privileges of membership, including specifically the right to vote in any election or on any question properly brought before the Association and the right to hold office in the Association;
+- Regular members (annual or Lifetime), who shall be entitled to all the rights and privileges of membership, including specifically the right to vote in any election or on any question properly brought before the Association and the right to hold office in the Association;

 - Student members, who shall have the rights and privileges of membership, except the rights to vote and to hold elective office.